Immortal215/Assignment-Notebook/README.md

 ### Home Screen

-* Shows the most urgent assignments!
+* Shows the most urgent assignments in the list chosen!
 (3 most urgent)

 * Shows your current stopwatch and Pomo for easy viewing

 ### Pomo Timer